Power 9 Pro Testimonials

 About Magic: the Gathering

-The Most Popular CCG of All
+The Most Popular CCG

 MTG cards are not just for playing a game.
 Magic: the Gathering is technically called a collectible card game--or CCG or TCG (Trading Card Game).
 This means Magic cards carry individual values, ranging from a few cents a piece to in some cases, over $1000 each.
 There is one group of cards with especially high value--much of this is the result of Wizards of the Coast promising to never reprint the cards; this means they're extremely scarce.
 These cards are called the "Power 9."
 They are Black Lotus, Mox Pearl, Mox Sapphire, Mox Jet, Mox Ruby, Mox Emerald, Ancestral Recall, Time Walk and Timetwister.
 In addition to being very rare, the Power 9 each possess very powerful effects within the Magic game.
 These are not the only powerful and valuable cards.
 Cards from Arabian Nights, the first expansion set to the "Core Set" (Alpha, Beta, and Unlimited), are also especially valuable due to their limited print runs.